Victims killed in northwest Nebraska plane crash identified

 CHADRON, Neb.
-(AP) — The local coroner on Tuesday identified the three people killed in Sunday's northwest Nebraska plane crash, which was the second small plane crash in the Nebraska Panhandle in a month.
+(AP) — A coroner on Tuesday identified three people killed in a northwest Nebraska plane crash, which was the second small plane crash in the Nebraska Panhandle in a month.

-Coroner and Dawes County Attorney Vance Haug named the victims as 44-year-old Scottsbluff resident Dr. Matthew Bruner, his 21-year-old son Noah Bruner, and 19-year-old Gering resident Sydnee Brester, the Star-Herald reported.
+Coroner and Dawes County Attorney Vance Haug named the victims as Scottsbluff resident Dr. Matthew Bruner, 44, his son Noah Bruner, 21, and Gering resident Sydnee Brester, 19, the Star-Herald reported.

-A National Transportation Safety Board spokesman has said the six-passenger plane, a Cessna T310R, took off from Chadron Municipal Airport and crashed about a mile and a half away.
+A National Transportation Safety Board spokesman has said the six-passenger plane, a Cessna T310R, took off from Chadron Municipal Airport and crashed about a mile and a half away on Sunday.
+The federal agency is investigating the crash.

 First responders found the small plane in a rural area near the airport after witnesses reported seeing a fireball or explosion near Chadron.